uswitch/dagr/README.md

 In any other case, the program will *not* be run immediately (i.e. it will run at scheduled times only)

+#### Notify slack about job failures

+Optional feature switched off by default.
+Can be configured with environment variables.
+To switch on set `DAGR_SLACK_WEBHOOK_URL` and `DAGR_SLACK_ALERTS_ROOM` to point to the slack incoming webhook and the slack room to be alerted.
+By default Dagr will notify the slack room for every failed job both with exit code 1 (retryable) or 2.
+By setting `DAGR_SLACK_SILENCE_RETRYABLE` slack will be only notifed if a job fails with exit code 2.
+The appearance of the message can be configured via setting `DAGR_SLACK_USER_NAME` (defaults to `Dagr`), `DAGR_SLACK_ICON_EMOJI` (defaults to `:exclamation:`) and `DAGR_SLACK_ICON_URL` (no default).

+Naturally individual jobs can have their own warning logic, this is for an easy option to get basic monitoring on jobs for cheap.

 ### Examples
 For examples please see our